-NBIF is an independent, not-for-profit corporation that invests in new growth-oriented companies and applied research activities.
-With over $62 million invested, plus $348 million leveraged from other sources, NBIF has helped to create over 86 companies and fund 400 applied research projects since its inception in 2003.
+NBIF is a private, not-for-profit corporation that invests in startup companies and R&D. With over $70 million invested, plus $380 million more leveraged from other sources, NBIF has helped to create over 90 companies and fund 400 applied research projects since its inception in 2003, with a current porfolio of 42 companies.
 All of NBIF’s investment returns go back into the Foundation to be re-invested in other new startup companies and research initiatives.
-NBIF focuses its investments on these strategic industries.

 To view our Annual Reports from 2011 through 2014 click here.